SoNotWildTurtle/imp/docs/BUILDING_INTELLIGENCES.md

 ## 1. Create a Profile
 Run `imp/interaction/imp-gi-builder.py` to create a profile.
-You will be prompted for multi‑factor authentication and then for details such as skills, personality traits, deployment environment and security level.
+You will be prompted for multi‑factor authentication and then for details such as skills, personality traits, deployment environment, security level and any safety guidelines you wish to enforce.
+The builder also analyzes recent chat history to suggest a suitable personality based on conversation tone.

 Alternatively, `imp/interaction/imp-gi-conversation-builder.py` guides you through the same questions in a conversational style, recording your answers in